 Note that the top segment in the table above has about a dozen firms, while the second and third segments split roughly 50-50.
-Human-in-the-loop is a good approach for the second segment to gain advantage over the first, while even the third segment will typically have legacy assets – in terms of unused data exhaust – which may be leveraged for advantage.
+Human-in-the-loop is a good approach for the second segment to gain an advantage over the first, while even the third segment will typically have legacy assets – in terms of unused data exhaust – which may be leveraged for advantage.

 Here’s a counter-example: “AI” done badly.
 As a “hypothetical”, consider segmentation of AI adoption among three competitors in consumer shipping: Amazon in the top segment as an incumbent, FedEx in the second segment with opportunity plus an evolving data culture, while UPS struggles with data infrastructure.

 Pulling it all together

 Okay, taking a deep breath, that was much to cover.
 To recap, data science is getting leveraged for better corporate and public accountability – to augment/overcome the inherent human condition of microdecisions, microaggressions, and lack of making good judgments in large groups.
 Meanwhile, the economics of newer hardware, newer cloud architectures, faster networks, etc., imply movement away from the era of data practices based on batch, moving toward a sea change that involves more streaming, reinforcement learning, serverless, etc. These practices challenge assumptions in ML and are beginning to demonstrate ROI for AI in the enterprise.
 That’s good because we’re feeling pressure from data demands associated with “smart machines” as well as the reality of long-tailed data in real-world use cases.
 Taken up another level of abstraction, the economics of AI are also challenging assumptions about econometrics, employment rates, effective R&D, capital stock creation, etc. Again there we see how best practices associated with data science are table stakes for the future.